sayujnath/single-tenant-cognito-pools/README.md

 ## Installation

-1. Create a state.tf file in the `setup` directory with AWS provider & AWS profile with admin access.
-Also recommended to store Terraform backend state and lock file in pre-configured S3 bucket and DynamoDB table.
+1. Update `setup/state.tf` file with an AWS cli profile with admin access, Terraform backend state and lock file in pre-configured S3 bucket and DynamoDB table.
 2. Deploy using Terraform and AWS provider
 ```
 cd setup